School of Anesthesia

 Minimum GRE scores:

-Minimum GRE score of 900
+Minimum GRE with a competitive score

 - BLS (Basic Life Support)